Retreat

 Zenith Backdrop Stand Support System with white, black, and green muslin water-resistant backdrops

-I would also like to invest in field recording equipment, such as a portable sound mixer, zoom and shotgun microphones with wind shields.
+I would also like to invest in field recording equipment, such as zoom recorders, portable sound mixers, and shotgun microphones with wind shields.

 The cabin isn’t winterized, and snow falls from October until as late as May.
 This means we share the cabin from May through September, and the time I have to myself there changes every year; whatever the season, pack warm clothes.
 There is a gas furnace centrally located in the cabin, as well as a natural fireplace in the living room.
 WiFi is available at the cabin for safety but screens are discouraged on this retreat.
 The internet connection is necessary for most phone calls.